mcallaway/remark/interview-talk.md

 * What gets me up in the morning
 * Being "smart enough" compared to...
 * ...
 3 standard deviations and into the long tail
+* Making a contribution to the big problems of our time

 --
 .right-column-up[
 * "The long tail"
 * "Enabler of others"
 * "Give me the ball"
-* Make a contribution, to a team, to humanity
-* Don't re-invent wheels
+* "Moon shot problems"
 ]
 <img style="padding: 0 40px;" src="./images/masters.png" width="100">
 <img style="padding: 0 40px;" src="./images/phd.png" width="100">